imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 EthereumJS results are visibly slower than the rest and that's expected, though most of the measured times are in the expected range.
 One specific thing to note is that `PUSHx` opcodes are not constant, but times increase linearly with the number of bytes pushed.
 The same cannot be observed for DUPx and SWAPx opcodes.
 This might suggest that EthereumJS has a special implementation for `PUSHx` opcodes.
 On the argument side, the `EXP` opcode behaves as expected.
 The execution time increases linearly with the size of the second argument.
 Again the separation into two different lines shows that the execution time depends not only on the size of the argument but also its value.
 The `ISZERO` opcode behaves in a similar fashion, but the execution time increases linearly with the size of the first argument.

 The `PUSHx` opcodes are not constant, but times increase linearly with the number of bytes pushed.
 The same cannot be observed for `DUPx` and `SWAPx` opcodes.
 Also, any other OPCODEs pushing to the stack behave better than a simple `PUSH1`.
+This may be related to the fact that `PUSHx` read from contract's bytecode.

 #### Recommendation